-In the research context, this means that researchers have a duty to candidates.
-Researchers respect the knowledge, insight, experience, and expertise of participants and potential participants.
-Respectful researchers are willing to explain the nature of the research to which participants are being asked to contribute and to avoid any unfair, prejudiced or discriminatory practice.
-So, respect as a tool for eliminating gender bias works operates like this: researchers must communicate to all candidates, regardless of sex, in a friendly and unpatronizing manner.
+In the context of clinical studies, this means that research sites have a duty to candidates.
+Researchers respect the knowledge, insight, experience and expertise of participants and potential participants.
+Respectful researchers are willing to explain the nature of the clinical research to which participants are being asked to contribute, and to avoid any unfair, prejudiced or discriminatory practice.
+So, respect as a tool for eliminating gender bias works operates like this: research sites must communicate to all candidates, regardless of sex, in a friendly and unpatronising manner.
 If this means spending a little more time answering any questions or resolving any issues then this is not a problem for a respectful researcher.
 Potential patients want to be treated like human beings - not lab rats.

-Any research conducted should be designed, reviewed and conducted in a way that ensures its contribution to the development of knowledge and understanding.
-Researchers must guarantee that the scholarly standards of their research are of significant high quality and robustness.
-Potential risks of harm and protocols for addressing such difficulties must then be in place throughout the trial, and it is here that past failures to think females have caused major issues.
+Clinical studies should be designed, reviewed and conducted in a way that ensures its contribution to the development of knowledge and understanding.
+Research sites must guarantee that the scholarly standards of their clinical trials are of a significant high quality and robustness.
+Potential risks of harm and clinical protocol for addressing such difficulties must then be in place throughout the trial, and it is here that past failures to think female have caused major issues.